Making Decisions By Email

 They could in theory, because governors can hold a vote on any issue they choose to, but it may be unwise.

-If there are doubts about the performance or conduct of the head then governors need to follow the policies they have approved on capability or disciplinary.
 They also of course need to act within the bounds of employment law.
 For example, the capability policy may state that the decision to start capability proceedings can be made by the headteacher’s appraisal committee with the chair of governors.

 If the headteacher is not up to the job the governing body has the power to fire them, but only after following the correct procedure as laid out in the school’s policies.
 A vote of no confidence held in a governors’ meeting would have no actual effect on the headteacher’s contract.